NucleoidMC/plasmid-docs/docs/full-setup.md

 This tutorial assumes you are starting with a blank Fabric workspace.
-If you would like to get up and running quickly with a basic game setup, clone the [plasmid-starter](https://github.com/NucleoidMC/plasmid-starter) repository, run `init.py`, and then delete `.git`, `README.md`, and `init.py`.
+If you would like to get up and running quickly with a basic game setup instead, clone the [plasmid-starter](https://github.com/NucleoidMC/plasmid-starter) repository, run `init.py`, and then delete `.git`, `README.md`, and `init.py`.
 Alternatively, if you are looking for examples of existing implemented games, take a look through the [Nucleoid Organisation](https://github.com/NucleoidMC) repositories.

 ### Adding to Gradle
 Assuming you [already have a Fabric workspace set up](https://fabricmc.net/wiki/tutorial:setup), the first step to setting up Plasmid will be adding it to your gradle buildscript.
 You will need to add the maven repository as well as the plasmid dependency. `PLASMID_VERSION` should be replaced with the latest version from [Jenkins](https://ci.gegy.dev/job/plasmid/).